Skip to main content

 • Liquidity and accessibility through ETF structure.

 The State Street SPDR S&P Global Natural Resources ETF (GNR) was created to replicate, before fees and expenses, the total return performance of the S&P Global Natural Resources Index.
 This index is composed of a diverse set of companies involved in the agriculture, energy, and metals & mining sectors.
 The ETF provides investors with a single investment vehicle to gain exposure to these critical natural resource sectors.
 State Street, a well-established financial institution, manages the fund.
 The ETF caps the maximum weight of each sub-index (agriculture, energy, and metals & mining) at one-third of the total weight of the Index, ensuring diversification and preventing over-concentration in any single sector.
 GNR's investment strategy focuses on holding a basket of stocks that mirrors the index, adjusting its holdings periodically to maintain alignment.
 This approach allows investors to participate in the performance of the global natural resources market without directly investing in individual companies.
-As of 2026, GNR has a market cap of $4.21 billion, reflecting its significance in the natural resources investment landscape.
+As of 2026, GNR has a market cap of $4.88B, reflecting its significance in the natural resources investment landscape.
 GNR does not pay a dividend.

 • Tracks the performance of the S&P Global Natural Resources Index.